huggingface/diffusers/docs/source/en/quicktour.md

 torch.Size([1, 3, 256, 256])
 ```

-The `less_noisy_sample` can be passed to the next `timestep` where it'll get even less noisier!
+The `less_noisy_sample` can be passed to the next `timestep` where it'll get even less noisy!
 Let's bring it all together now and visualize the entire denoising process.

 First, create a function that postprocesses and displays the denoised image as a `PIL.Image`: